-A complex upgrade project will have many upgrade tasks (VBPs) and many rules.
-The ScriptRules feature provides a means for organizing the script rules into files based on upgrade features and then applying the content of those files to the upgrade tasks conditionally.
+A complex upgrade project may have many upgrade tasks (VBPs) and many upgrade features.
+The ScriptRules feature provides a means for organizing translation script rules into files based on upgrade features and then applying the content of those files to the upgrade tasks conditionally.

-ScriptRule files are helpful for API-based upgrades tasks.
-These tasks use an EXE implemented using gmslAPI rather than a XML script template.
+ScriptRule files are also helpful for API-based upgrades tasks.
+These tasks use an custom migration executable implemented using gmslAPI rather than gmBasic.
 The gmslAPI includes the ScriptRule class to assist with preparing a ScriptRule file content for use by the gmslAPI services.

 Sample ScriptRules File

 Most of the documentation for using ScriptRules is maintained in the sample ScriptRules file distributed with the product and listed below.
 To you this file, add it to your user folder, modify it with the rules you need, and reference it from your main script template.

 The ScriptRule.xml file defines named collections of script commands that

 may be conditionally merged with the template translation script creating

 different actual translation scripts.
 This makes it possible, with one

 template, to automate a variety of common and task-specific upgrade options.

 ScriptRule files are also needed for API-based upgrade tasks.
 These